UK economy heads for recession

 BLOW

-The contraction will be a blow to the Conservatives, which is facing growing criticism from the Labour Party over its flagship five-year austerity programme.
+The contraction will be a blow to the Conservative-led coalition, which is facing growing criticism from the Labour Party over its flagship five-year austerity programme.

 Chancellor George Osborne, who has pinned his reputation on erasing the budget deficit and bringing Britain's 1 trillion debt burden down, was quick to reiterate that the deficit reduction was the right thing to do.